Baijiaoo/Daily-Notebook/Programming/Python/Basis/Dict.md

 {name:'Peter',age:25, gender:'male',national:'USA'}
 ```
 ### Deleting element in Dict
-We can delete elements in the dict or we can delete the whole dict
+We can delete elements in the dict or we can delete the whole dict</br>
 ```python
 dict_ = {name:'Peter',age:18, gender:'male',national:'USA'}
 del dict_['national']